Saturday, Sept. 19, 2020

 “If we enforce on over-occupancy, that’s an eviction,” said councilman Aaron Brockett, explaining his support.
 “That’s an additional person or persons who will be living unhoused.
 That’s exactly the kind of disruption we want to be avoiding.”

-The motion appeared doomed from the start.
+The Formal proposal calling for a vote appeared doomed from the start.
 Mayor Sam Weaver proposed skipping the staff presentation and did not allow time for council questions before proceeding to discussion.
 (City Attorney Tom Carr did ultimately present and council members asked questions during deliberation.)

 Also unusually, Weaver asked councilwoman Rachel Friend if she was “comfortable moving forward.”
 Friend proposed the suspension back in July and made the motion Tuesday night.
 She attempted to address her peers’ unspoken concerns.